PJM Glossary

 Loss-of-Load expectation (LOLE)

-In general, lost opportunity costs are the foregone revenues resulting from 1) following PJM's dispatch instructions to provide some type of service or 2) due to reliability or transmission constraints.
+n general, the foregone revenues resulting from: 1) following PJM's dispatch instructions to provide some type of ancillary service or 2) reliability or transmission constraints.
 Lost opportunity costs are calculated for generating units participating in many PJM markets.

 M